PieroMacaluso/CppND-Capstone-Snake-Game/README.md

 The implementation of the points in this part can be seen here[here](https://github.com/PieroMacaluso/CppND-Capstone-Snake-Game/blob/master/src/game.cpp)

-:white_check_mark: The project uses multithreading.
+- [x] The project uses multithreading.

-:negative_squared_cross_mark: A promise and future is used in the project.
+- [ ] A promise and future is used in the project.

-:white_check_mark: A mutex or lock is used in the project.
+- [x] A mutex or lock is used in the project.

-:white_check_mark: A condition variable is used in the project.
+- [x] A condition variable is used in the project.

 ## CC Attribution-ShareAlike 4.0 International